Table of Contents

-MetricFire can help you get the most out of cAdvisor, enabling connections to third-party platforms such as Prometheus, Grafana, and Graphite.
+MetricFire can help you get the most out of cAdvisor, enabling connections to third-party platforms such as Grafana and Graphite.
 Our hosted services are ready to connect to cAdvisor out of the box.
 We do all the heavy lifting on database resource management so that you can focus on data visualization and not the underlying infrastructure.

 With built-in alerts and 24/7 support, MetricFire takes the pressure off system-wide performance monitoring.
 Schedule a demo with one of our support team members and book a free 14-day trial today to learn how MetricFire can help.